 A student's “Reg Status” indicates how they are attending the university.
 Typically, a regularly matriculated UC Davis student will either be designated as "Continuing" or as a status that will become continuing the next quarter.

-- UNDECLARED: This is a placeholder notation.
-This reflects a Banner value that should not be displayed: notify the Office of the University Registrar if you see this on an internal transcript.
+- UNDECLARED: Placeholder notation.
+Reflects a Banner value that should not be displayed.
+Notify the Office of the University Registrar if you see this on an internal transcript.

 - CONTINUING: Regular matriculated UC Davis student.

-- DAP PROGRAM: This is a placeholder notation.
-It is used by Undergraduate Admissions until a permanent status can be determined, and reflects a Banner value that should not show up after a student has been admitted.
-If you see this displayed please notify Undergraduate Admissions.
+- DAP PROGRAM: Placeholder notation.
+Used by Undergraduate Admissions until a permanent status can be determined, and reflects a Banner value that should not show up after a student has been admitted.
+Notify Undergraduate Admissions if you see this on an internal transcript.

 - EXCHANGE: Student from abroad or another special program.

 - NEW: Regular matriculated UC Davis student in their first regular term at the university.

 - RE-ADMIT: Regular matriculated UC Davis student after being readmitted to the university.

 - RE-ENTRANT: Regular matriculated UC Davis student after re-entering the university.
 Typically used with Graduate/Professional students.